 These elements of compensation are designed to provide incentives to achieve both short-term and long-term objectives and to reward exceptional performance.
-Salaries and bonuses result in immediate pay for performance.
-The value of stock awards depends upon long-term results.
-The individual elements of compensation provided by the Company are discussed in detail below.
+Salaries and bonuses result in immediate pay for performance, while the value of stock awards depends upon long-term results.
+These elements of compensation are discussed in detail below.